 Are you not happy dealing with sections of your lawn looking bare, patchy, or unlike the rest of your lawn?
 Turn to RYAN Lawn & Tree to provide professional overseeding to your lawn.
 Our team will recommend the right type of turfgrass to match your current lawn and climate.
 Seeding a lawn is tough work.
 It is a lot of manual labor to work the seed into the soil, so it has the best chance to germinate.

 We use aerators and/or verticutters to incorporate the seed into the soil so it will germinate better.
 We also apply a starter fertilizer enhanced with the correct nutrient ratio and specialized plant-based hormones to maximize establishment and growth.
 Finally, we will provide helpful instructions on how to water and care for your newly seeded lawn for optimal performance.

 The first defense against weeds is thick, healthy turf.
 Unfortunately, tall fescue doesn’t spread out across the lawn.
 If it becomes damaged from heat, drought, disease, traffic, dogs, utility trenching, whatever; it will not spread out and fill in those damaged areas.
 The only way to thicken up the lawn is to reseed it.
-Almost every lawn has an area that needs some reseeding every year, whether you live in Kansas City, St. Louis, Tulsa, Springfield, or Wichita, KS.
+Almost every lawn has an area that needs some reseeding every year, whether you live in Kansas City, St. Louis, Tulsa, Overland Park, Springfield, MO or Wichita, KS.

 Seeding your lawn protects the environment.
 If you see spots on your lawn, you should be seeding it.
 Bare spots allow for soil erosion or for weeds to spring up.
 Soil erosion is the leading cause of nutrient pollution in our lakes, streams, waterways, and oceans.
 Do your part to prevent soil erosion by having a thick healthy lawn by seeding it.